Severin-Dembele/asdahs/server/readme.md

 UPDATE `asdahs`.`Question` SET `numero` = '69' WHERE (`id` = '70');
 UPDATE `asdahs`.`Question` SET `numero` = '70' WHERE (`id` = '71');

+SELECT *
+FROM ReponseRepondu
+INNER JOIN User ON ReponseRepondu.userId = User.id;

+SELECT count(*) from Question where numero is null and sectionId<31;